MS-WORKLAB/avd_automation/README.md

     - Use MS Teams chat using VM Name as variable input to trigger Automation Account via LogicApp.
     - Capture the state of an existing VM by creating a custom image version from it.
-    - Use Azure CLI to automate the process of creating a new image version into your definition.
+    - Use Azure CLI to automate the process of creating a new image version into your definition, increasing the minor number of versioning i.e 0.0.2>0.0.3, 0.1.4>0.1.5.
     - The new image version will be based on the VM’s current configuration, including installed software, settings, and customizations.

 - Create New Hosts for Azure Virtual Desktop (AVD) Host Pool: